johnlime/UnitNeurons/README.md

 We call for contributions on further development of the library by adding more functionalities, fixing bugs, etc.

 ## Vision
-Artifical neural networks are models that attempt to imitate features and functionalities of biological neural networks.
+Artificial neural networks are models that attempt to imitate features and functionalities of biological neural networks.
 Preexisting neural network libraries such as TensorFlow, PyTorch, and Keras strictly use matrix multiplication and neurons expressed in layers to execute feedforward and feedback loops.